brkronheim/BNNs-for-SUSY/bayesianNetwork/README.md

 * samplingStep: Epochs between sampled networks
 * mean: true mean of output distribution
 * sd: true sd of output distribution
+* scaleExp: whether the metrics should be scaled via exp
 * folderName: name of folder for saved networks
 * networksPerFile: number of networks saved in a given file
 * returnPredictions: whether to return the prediction from the network